Join Bicycle NSW today for insurance, advocacy, support

 Everyone, regardless of age, ability, or background, can enjoy the benefits of riding a bicycle

-Bicycles provide mobility assistance to help more people travel further than they could by foot.
-For many people, walking can be very difficult.
-21.4% of Australians have a disability (2022).
-And more than 60% of people over the age of 65 are not physically active enough for good health.
-Foot, knee and ankle injuries or disabilities, some cardiovascular conditions, arthritis, some spinal injuries or chronic conditions can make walking painful.
+Bicycles provide mobility assistance and help people travel easier than they could by foot or other means.
+21.4% of Australians have a disability (ABS, Disability, 2022).
+And more than 60% of people (2 out of 3) over the age of 65 did not meet the physical activity guidelines for strong health (ABS, Health, 2022).
+Foot, knee and ankle injuries or disabilities, some cardiovascular conditions, arthritis, some spinal injuries or chronic conditions can make moving painful.

-Bikes can be a fantastic solution to getting around actively with assistance, low coast and whilst maintaining independence.
+Bikes can be a fantastic solution to getting around actively with assistance (strength, balance, joint), low cost and whilst maintaining independence.
 Electric assist bicycles, tricycles and scooters have hugely expanded the possibilities for getting out and about independently.
-And bike riding regularly is very good for mental and physical health.
+Bike riding regularly is also very good for mental and physical health.

-The Bicycle NSW blog regularly showcases organisations that champion inclusive cycling for diverse people and people with disability.
-We support inclusive bicycle events and community programs.
+The Bicycle NSW blog regularly showcases organisations that champion inclusive cycling for a wide range of people, including people with disabilities and or affected by disadvantage.
+We provide a range of support for inclusive bicycle events and community programs.
 Of course, we also advocate each and every day for better infrastructure to make bike riding more accessible for everyone and every body!

 Equipment

-Your local bike shop is the best place to find a high-quality e-bike.
-For modified or customised trikes and bikes, contact a specialist retailer such as everyBody eBikes or Freedom Wheels.
-Such equipment options are unique to each person and therefore should be discussed with your physiotherapist.
+Your local bike shop is the best place to find a high-quality bike.
+For modified or customised trikes and bikes, contact a specialist retailer such as Freedom Wheels, everyBody eBikes or Recumbent & Specialised Cycling.
+Adaptive bikes are unique to each person and therefore should be discussed with your Occupational Therapist or physiotherapist.
 Buying a non-standard cycle, like a handcycle or e-tricycle, can be very expensive.
-If you are registered with a disability you may have funding allocated for equipment, such as part of your NDIS package.
+If you are registered with a disability you may be able to have funding allocated for equipment, such as part of your NDIS package.

 Advice and support